 Students can apply to the major at any time after their freshman year.
 Such students can apply by (1) reading this entire page carefully, and then (2) following the instructions in the official application form:

-- Download the application form as a DOC file
+- Download the application form at the application sub-page

 As explained on the application form, all application forms should be turned in via email to firstname.lastname@example.org.